dokzlo13/dice_roller/README.md

 (Reroll() == 6)(some_dice).roll()  # is okay
 ```

-By default, roll can be rerolled once, but you can override this behavior:
+**By default, roll can be rerolled once**, but you can override this behavior:

 ```python
 from dice_roller import r, d  # r is alias for Reroll